FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 #### Static Config In Files {#static-file}

 [Static config](#static-config) tends to have the most lists and nested properties.
-This becomes cumberbose to define in CLI as each section needs to be repeated for each nested property.
+This becomes cumbersome to define in CLI as each section needs to be repeated for each nested property.
 It's also likely to be the largest block of config and benefits from being layed out visually in YAML as easier to read.

 <details markdown="1">